 If the propane heater is not being used in a well-ventilated location, it can begin to give off carbon monoxide, which can lead to carbon monoxide poisoning in a matter of minutes.
 If you are using the heater in a larger enclosed space like a garage, make sure that you have a carbon monoxide detector installed to warn you of any danger.

-No, it isn’t generally considered to be a good idea to have a lit propane heater in your bedroom because it will quickly burn up the oxygen in an enclosed room and begin to produce carbon monoxide.
+No, it is generally considered to be a bad idea to have a lit propane heater in your bedroom because it will quickly burn up the oxygen in an enclosed room and begin to produce carbon monoxide.
 Alternatively, you may fall asleep while the heater is on, which is how the majority of fires caused by heaters tend to start.

 Yes, propane heaters need proper ventilation to ensure that you don’t get carbon monoxide poisoning.
 If you are using the heater in your home, make sure that there is a source of fresh air, like an open window, and have at least one carbon monoxide detector nearby so that you know if you need to turn the heater off and leave the area.